Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 CS-15D

-In the latter half of the seventies, we expanded the CS Series with low-priced, monophonic synthesizers, and as amateur musicians could now afford these instruments, they grew in popularity.
-Thanks in part to rapid advancements in electronic circuit integration and the resultant lower prices, the CS-5, which we introduced to the market in 1978, weighed only 7 kg and cost just 62,000 yen.
+In the latter half of the seventies, we expanded the CS Series with low-priced monophonic synthesizers.
+Because of their affordability, their popularity grew.
+Additionally, due to rapid advancements in electronic circuit integration and their low cost, the CS-5, introduced in 1978, weighed only 15 pounds and cost just $432.00.

 • CS-5